manudev97/CineAI-Agents/README.md

 - Answers questions about movies and TV shows based on comments stored in Storacha.
 - Its personality and answers are trained using decentralized data.

+3. Storacha
+- We've integrated Storacha to decentrally store the FAISS index and comment data.
+This ensures that the information is securely and easily accessible on the Filecoin network.

 ---

 ## **Workflow**